rom-py/rompy/docs/extending_models.md

 # Extending Models

 This document provides detailed information on how to add new ocean models to Rompy.
-For basic concepts about model configuration, please see the [User Guide](user_guide.md) and [Progressive Tutorials](progressive_tutorials.md).
+For basic concepts about model configuration, please see the [Getting Started Guide](getting_started.md) and [Progressive Tutorials](progressive_tutorials.md).
 For advanced architecture information, see [Plugin Architecture](plugin_architecture.md).

+## Getting Started with the Rompy Cookiecutter

+The easiest way to start implementing a new model is to use the `rompy-cookiecutter` repository.
+This cookiecutter template will create a new project with the basic structure for a new Rompy model, including:

+-   Project scaffolding
+-   Basic inheritance structure for core Rompy objects
+-   Entrypoint setup
+-   Testing and documentation templating

+You can find the `rompy-cookiecutter` repository [here](https://github.com/rom-py/cookiecutter-rompy).

+---

 ## Overview